Welcoming migration in Portugal

 Road to Social Inclusion

 In an integrated Europe, cities and regions are the main areas of inclusion, diversity, and reception.
-The main collective challenge for Portugal is how to welcome a plurality of individuals who bring their own cultures, religions and identities, while also preserving social cohesion at regional and national levels.
-Social inclusion means ensuring equality of treatment between nationals and foreigners, equal access to social support services, and equal opportunities in accessing education, housing, health and essential resources.
+The main collective challenge for Portugal is how to welcome individuals who bring their own cultures, religions and identities.
+Yet, preserving social cohesion at regional and national levels.
+Social inclusion means ensuring equality of treatment between nationals and foreigners.
+Equal access to social support services, and equal opportunities in accessing education, housing, health and essential resources.

-The social inclusion of immigrants or refugees does not mean an assimilation of a minority in the majority, but integration based on solidarity.
+The social inclusion of immigrants or refugees does not mean an assimilation of a minority.
+Integration is rather based on solidarity.
 This process implies the commitment, engagement, qualification and empowerment of the entire host society.
-At the same time, it is important to communicate the rights and duties of each actor in the process of fostering social integration.
-Integration will only become a reality if public officials, service users and the public are fully informed and engaged with the proposed process.
+At the same time, it is important to communicate the rights and duties of each person.
+Integration will only become a reality if public officials, service users and the public are fully informed and engaged.
 A key task, therefore, is to clarify and communicate the challenges and the projects to be built together and demonstrate the benefits of an intercultural society.

-There is no other way to promote development, and, at the same time, prevent the growth of xenophobic and racist phenomena, other than working with the whole community and knowing how to communicate the challenges of diversity, but also the benefits.
+There is no other way to promote development while, prevent xenophobic and racist growth.
+One must work with the entire community and know how to communicate the challenges and benefits of diversity.
 However old their roots may have been, no emerging national identities have survived in isolation without the benefits and challenges of new social, political, economic and cultural evolution, resulting from the movement of people from one place to another, their settlement, and diverse contributions as human beings in search of their own full integral development.

 Migration in Portugal

 The Portuguese migratory reality is complex and multifaceted.
-One of the Portuguese singularities is the simultaneous emigration and immigration flows that result in the entry and exit of individuals with similar characteristics: in age, schooling or professional qualifications.
+One of the Portuguese singularities is the simultaneous emigration and immigration flows.
+This results in the entry and exit of individuals with similar characteristics: in age, schooling or professional qualifications.

 Many of the immigrants and emigrants work in the same professions, with varying salaries, career prospects, and professional development.
 This leads some to leave Portugal and others to migrate to the country.
 Along with migratory flows, social change emerges in a diverse set of socio-ethnic-cultural groups and identities of individuals.
 This leads to some challenges on how to maintain the respect for diversity and commitments to social cohesion in Portuguese society.

-In Portugal, migrants and migration are being consensually considered as having a positive impact on the development of countries of origin and destination.
+In Portugal, migration is considered to have a positive effect on host and home countries.
 Migrants’ competencies and skills, savings and remittances contribute to development.
 Moreover, they do so in a variety of fields, such as in the overall economy, the labour market, demography, or through cultural and social innovation, among others.
 As an example, according to recent research, migration flows to Portugal produce positive effects, mitigating the consequences of population ageing and decline, as the immigrant population tends to be younger than the Portuguese population, and reinforces the younger and working age structures.
-The fact that established foreign communities already exist in Portugal helps generates new migratory flows due to either family formation and/or family reunification.
+The fact that established foreign communities already exist in Portugal helps generates new migratory flows.
+This occurs due to either family formation and/or family reunification.
 This further contributes to the country’s economy and socio-cultural diversity and richness.

 In Portugal, immigrants tend to be more entrepreneurial than nationals, which further contributes to their full integration/inclusion.
 This trend also adds dynamism to the Portuguese economy, bringing innovation to the Portuguese corporate landscape (with new ideas, new technologies, and innovative projects), creating new jobs both for multiple generations of migrants as well as for native Portuguese.
 It also provides a preventative measure to avoid unemployment.